raspberrypilearning/comic-character/en/step_4.md

 ### Change CSS property

-You previously added a HTML element to your form with the attribute `id="summary-section"`.
+You previously added an HTML element to your form with the attribute `id="summary-section"`.

 The property of the `summary-section` CSS selector is currently set to `none;`.